kabashi/kabashi.github.io/src/resources.md

 - ### Albanian Corpus (AlCo) ###
-The Albanian Corpus (AlCo) contains a hundred million word tokens (text words), the first Albanian corpus of this size.
+The Albanian Corpus (AlCo) contains a 100 million word tokens (text words), the first Albanian corpus of this size.
 The corpus covers different domains of language and contains different text types – it is a reference corpus.
 At this moment the work is still in